Joey Gallo Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.53 team ERA ranks 22nd among all league pitching staffs.
+- The Cardinals' 4.51 team ERA ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to surrender 103 home runs (one per game), the fewest in baseball.
+- Cardinals pitchers combine to allow 103 home runs (one per game), the least in the league.

+- The Cardinals will look to Hudson (1-0) in his second start of the season.

+- The right-hander last appeared in relief on Thursday, when he threw 4 1/3 innings against the Chicago Cubs, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.